pliang64/fatools/README.md

 * filter

-To explore the different tools under a specific command simply type `python fatools.py command` and a list of all the tools available will be displayed.
+To explore the different tools under a specific command simply type `python fatools.py specific_command` and a list of all the tools available will be displayed.

 ### Examples
 Navigate to the exampleFiles directory in this repository.
 In there, a fasta file (exampleFasta.fa) and a file containing a list of IDs (IDlist.txt) from exampleFasta.fa.